aufziehvogel/Cinderella/README.md

 - Jenkins: Not very lightweight and in my opinion does not "feel" nice in usage (i.e. no clear approach because very plugin based, security configuration can be in multiple locations in the UI)
-- Drone: Do not want to support builds [without Docker][drone-docker]
+- Drone: Does not want to support builds [without Docker][drone-docker]
 - TeamCity: Seems to require Tomcat (i.e. includes Java UI stuff), installation instructions (for agents) look complex on first sight